 We understand that our responsibility to safeguard children requires that we all share appropriately any concerns (as soon as it is suspected or known) that we may have about children.
 The first point of contact is the Designated Safeguarding Lead or the Deputy Designated Safeguarding Lead, in their absence.
-Where there are no Designated Safeguarding Leads available, staff are directed to a member of the School Leadership Team, to avoid any undue delay in making a referral.
-All members of the School Leadership Team are fully trained in how to manage a safeguarding concern in the absence of a Designated Safeguarding Lead or their Deputy.
 The Designated Safeguarding Lead will inform the Headteacher of the referral.
 If any staff member is involved, the report is made to the Headteacher.
 If the Headteacher is involved then the Chair of Governors should be informed.